Johnathonanon/padraig-deignan/README.md

 ## Testing

 The site has been consistently tested throughout its development.
 Any time a new feature was introduced or style change made, this was tested using chrome developer tools.
-Any unwanted behaviour was then fixed before moving on.

-All html elements serve their intended purpose with no bugs found at time of submission.
+All html elements serve their intended purpose at time of submission.
 All styles work as intended and add to the overall user experience.
 The site has been stringently tested on a large number of different browsers and screen sizes both using emulators on dev tools as well as physical mobile devices and tablets.

+The footer on the Contact page had white space underneath it.
+The only way with my current knowledge to resolve this issue was to increase the image size on the contact page in order to eliminate the white space.

 All links, both internal and external, have been checked and confirmed working on a multitude of browsers including Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari.